Skip to main content

 onPageDelete function No Hook for when a page is deleted

-onTemplateSet function No Hook for when a template is created
+onComponentSet function No Hook for when a component is created

-onTemplateUpdate function No Hook for when a template is updated
+onComponentUpdate function No Hook for when a component is updated

-onTemplateDelete function No Hook for when a template is deleted
+onComponentDelete function No Hook for when a component is deleted

-Template-level plugins provide methods that can be called inside defineComponent tokens and slots.
-These run during the build process and have access to the template's context.
+Component-level plugins provide methods that can be called inside defineComponent tokens and slots.
+These run during the build process and have access to the component's context.

 Plugin Method Context #